ageh/tool-installer/README.md

 The `list` command lists the tools specified in the configuration, sorted by tool name.

-A `--short` option is available, limiting the description to 50 characters and omitting the repository owner's name.
+A `--long` option is available to display everything, by default the description is limited to 50 characters and the repository is omitted.

 ### `check`